armcknight/armcknight.com/blog/_posts/2024-01-26-mac-40th-anniversary.md

 It must have been 1st grade for me, so 1991-92, when I saw and used my first Macintosh.
 I honestly don't remember what we even did with it, but I remember the 5.25" floppy disks that the programs we used came on.
 I assume we were playing some kind of learning games.

-I also remember using MacPaint, but can't exactly remember which model this was on.
-I want to say I was in 2nd grade, so 1992-93.
+I also remember using MacPaint, but can't exactly remember which model, in 2nd grade, so 1992-93, if memory serves.

 In high school, I took a journalism class, and saw the iconic color iMacs they were outfitted with.
 But I never got to play with one.

-I think a cousin of mine also had one of those iMacs that I was able to briefly play with once.
+I think a cousin of mine also had one of those iMacs that I briefly played with once.
 The mouse struck me as so alien.

-Everything after that was Windows computers.
+Everything after that happened on Windows computers.
 I remember windows 3.2, 95, 98, ME, 2000, on various family computers.
 These were the machines on which I cut my coding teeth, learning my way through DOS in the command prompt (and some hobby hacking on a TI-83 calculator).
 Frontpage Express, Dreamweaver, Bloodshed Dev-C++.
-I bought my first computer for myself when I was 19, a Dell Latitude, running Windows XP.
+I bought my first computer for myself at 19, a Dell Latitude, running Windows XP.

 Around the same time, a buddy enrolled in a school for sound engineers, and asked what kind of computer he should get.
 Based on what I knew at the time about creatives using Macs, that's what I recommended, and he got a Macbook.
 Some time later we'd become roommates, and I remember how strange it felt trying to navigate Finder with the trackpad that scrolled in the wrong direction!
 (And he had the same experience with my laptop.)